DrawZeroPoint/RoTools/README.md

 The former two are in `PoseArray` format, the latter ones are in `PoseStamped`.
 `body_poses` are the poses of body segments without hand segments; `left_tcp` is the left palm pose; `right_tcp` is the right palm pose. `left_sole` is the left sole pose; `right_sole` is the right sole pose.
-When standing in N pose, the TCP poses and sole poses is illustrated as:
+When standing in N-pose, the TCP poses and sole poses are illustrated as: